Updated April 2026 · SEC DEF 14A data

 CEO compensation in the United States has shifted decisively toward long-term equity over the past two decades.
 At the very top of this ranking, base salary rarely exceeds $1.5M — the rest of an eight- or nine-figure package is overwhelmingly stock awards (RSUs and PSUs), with annual cash incentives playing a supporting role and stock options now a minority of new grants.
 The structure is designed to align CEO wealth with shareholder return over multi-year vesting cycles, but it also produces sharp year-to-year volatility in reported pay when special grants vest or performance share units pay out at maximum.

 All numbers come from each company's most recent DEF 14A proxy filing, available on the SEC's EDGAR system.
-Equity awards are reported at grant-date fair value under FASB ASC 718; pay-ratio numbers follow SEC Regulation S-K Item 402(u); pay-for-performance scoring follows the four-factor framework documented on the methodology page.
+Equity awards are reported at grant-date fair value under FASB ASC 718, and the figures shown are the SEC-disclosed total compensation from the Summary Compensation Table.
+See the methodology page for how each number is sourced and verified.

 How This Ranking Is Computed

 The ranking sorts every tracked company by the CEO's reported total compensation in the most recent fiscal year, as disclosed in the Summary Compensation Table of the DEF 14A.
 Where a company has had a CEO transition mid-year, both predecessor and successor totals are reported separately as filed; this list shows whichever named executive officer was serving as CEO at fiscal year-end.
-Pay-for-Performance Grades are computed at the company level using the four-factor framework — relative TSR, revenue versus comp growth, say-on-pay vote, and pay ratio versus peers — documented in full at methodology.
+Every figure is the SEC-disclosed headline total (iXBRL ecd:PeoTotalCompAmt); companies without a real disclosed CEO total are not listed and no figure is ever estimated.
+See the full methodology for how the data is sourced.
 Authoritative governance context comes from Institutional Shareholder Services (ISS) and Glass Lewis frameworks.

 Frequently Asked Questions